Paybby Partners with TOKAU to offer a Payment Portal for the Masterminds of Hip Hop NFT collection featuring the Pioneers of Hip Hop

 In the first half of 2021, the sales of NFT products have reached $2.5 billion, and is expected to continue to explode.
 In this emerging market, the average value of published NFTs is increasing fast with bright future prospects.
 As Paybby is built to empower the communities to build wealth, it is also opening the gate to the new market for its users.

-ABOUT Paybby
+ABOUT PAYBBY

 Paybby is a digital Banking Fintech built to empower communities to build wealth and gain full access to the benefits of banking.
 For more information, please visit www.paybby.com.